January 31 - February 3, 2019Buy Tickets

 This glamorous and unique feature of the auto show remains a public favorite every year!

-CLICK HERE to view the list of Million Dollar Motorway vehicles on display at the show
+View list of Million Dollar Motorway vehicles HERE.

 Gilmore Car Museum

-It’s 2018, and things have certainly changed in the American Auto Industry that is now more than 120 years old.
+It’s 2019, and things have certainly changed in the American Auto Industry that is now more than 120 years old.
 In fact, the nation’s very first auto show took place in Detroit in 1899 and the Michigan International Auto Show held in Grand Rapids began exactly 100 years later in 1999.
-This year, the Gilmore Car Museum showcases many of the changes that have taken place in those 120 years with their Automotive Innovations “On the Eights.”
+This year, the Gilmore Car Museum showcases many of the changes that have taken place in those 120 years with their Automotive Innovations.

 Great American Muscle Cars